Call for Papers: New Contexts for the Use of Minoritized Languages/Varieties NEWCON 2020

 Other upcoming conferences concerned with related topics:

-Language Resources and Evaluation Conference Le Palais du Pharo Marseille, 11-16 May 2020
+Language Resources and Evaluation Conference Le Palais du Pharo Marseille, new date tba

 Disrupting Digital Monolingualism King’s College London, 16 & 17 June 2020